Sacha Distel: Career

+As well as his musical career he also did some acting, primarily on French television.
+He had a cameo appearance in the 1960 film Zazie dans le Métro.
+He appeared in "Fallen Angels" by Noel Coward on British television in 1974.

 Personal life

-Distel was involved with actress Brigitte Bardot in 1958, having invited her to his birthday party in Saint-Tropez.
-The relationship ended in 1959.
-He married championship Olympic skier Francine Bréaud in 1963.
+After Brigitte Bardot accepted Distel's invitation to his birthday party in Saint-Tropez in 1958, the two began a much-publicized relationship that lasted until 1959.
+In 1963, he married champion Olympic skier Francine Bréaud.
 Distel publicly stated that he remained faithful to his wife: "Anything I want in a woman I can get at home."

+Death

-Distel died of cancer at the age of 71 on 22 July 2004 at his mother in law's home in Rayol-Canadel, near Saint-Tropez, France.
-In an interview a month after Distel's death, his widow Francine said she knew he had been unfaithful: "I knew it was going to happen and I knew it was going to pass."
+Distel died of cancer at the age of 71 on 22 July 2004 at his mother-in-law's home in Rayol-Canadel, near Saint-Tropez, France.